fal-ai-community/fal_demos/README.md

 # Private Model Hosting Demos with Fal

 Welcome to the Fal Private Serverless model hosting demos!
-This collection of examples is designed to guide you through the process of deploying various types of machine learning models on the Fal Serverless platform.
+This collection of examples is designed to guide you through the process of deploying various types of machine learning models on the fal platform.
 Each demo showcases different features and best practices for creating robust, scalable, and user-friendly model APIs.
 We will explore image generation, 3D object creation, text-to-speech synthesis, text-to-video generation, and music generation.

-## Core Concepts in Fal Serverless
+## Core Concepts in fal private deployments

 Before diving into specific demos, let's touch upon some core concepts you'll see repeatedly:

-* **`fal.App`**: This is the fundamental class you'll use to define your serverless function.
+* **`fal.App`**: This is the fundamental class you'll use to define your app.
 It encapsulates your model, its dependencies, and the inference logic.
 You configure aspects like `name`, `machine_type`, `requirements`, `keep_alive`, `min_concurrency`, and `max_concurrency` directly on this class.
 * **Input and Output Models**: Using `pydantic.BaseModel`, you define structured inputs and outputs for your API.
 The `Field` object allows you to provide rich metadata like titles, descriptions, examples, and validation rules (e.g., `ge`, `le` for numerical ranges, `Literal` for specific choices).
 This metadata is automatically used to generate an interactive playground and OpenAPI specification for your model.
 * **`setup()` Method**: This special method within your `fal.App` class is called once when a new worker instance starts.
 It's the ideal place to load your models, download any necessary assets, and perform one-time initializations.
 This ensures that these heavy operations don't slow down individual inference requests.
 * **`@fal.endpoint()` Decorator**: This decorator is used to expose methods of your `fal.App` class as HTTP endpoints.
 You can define multiple endpoints within a single app, each potentially serving a different variant or functionality of your model.
 * **Requirements**: You specify your Python package dependencies in a `requirements` list within the `fal.App` class.
 It's crucial to pin package versions (e.g., `torch==2.6.0`) and even commit hashes for dependencies installed from Git repositories to ensure consistent and reproducible environments.
-* **Machine Types**: Fal Serverless offers various machine types (e.g., `GPU-H100`, `M` for CPU-medium).
+* **Machine Types**: fal offers various machine types (e.g., `GPU-H100`, `M` for CPU-medium).
 You select the appropriate `machine_type` in your `fal.App` configuration based on your model's computational needs.
 * **Billing**: For many models, especially generative ones, you might want to implement custom billing logic.
 This can often be done by setting the `x-fal-billable-units` header in the `fastapi.Response` object.
 The actual cost per unit is configured in your Fal dashboard.
 * **Error Handling**: Fal provides `FieldException` for input validation errors that are nicely displayed in the UI, and you can use FastAPI's `HTTPException` for other types of errors.
 * **`fal.toolkit`**: This toolkit provides helpful utilities for common tasks, such as image handling (`Image`, `ImageSizeInput`), file operations (`File`), and more.
-* **Secrets Management**: For sensitive information like API keys, Fal Serverless allows you to set secrets (e.g., via `fal secrets set MY_SECRET_KEY <value>`) which can then be accessed as environment variables within your app.
+* **Secrets Management**: For sensitive information like API keys, fal allows you to set secrets (e.g., via `fal secrets set MY_SECRET_KEY <value>`) which can then be accessed as environment variables within your app.
-* **Custom Docker Images**: For complex dependencies that go beyond Python packages (e.g., system libraries via `apt-get`), Fal Serverless supports deploying applications using custom Docker images.
+* **Custom Docker Images**: For complex dependencies that go beyond Python packages (e.g., system libraries via `apt-get`), fal supports deploying applications using custom Docker images.

 Now, let's explore each demo in detail.